 "Abandoned" means a residential property which is not being used or occupied as a residence despite containing a residential building; abandoned does not include a residential building that is unoccupied while undergoing renovations, or while undergoing repairs due to fire or other casualty.
 "Abandoned" does not apply to accessory buildings or structures on the premises nor does it apply to residential property that is temporarily vacant due to seasonal absences.

 "Town" means the Town of Medway

-"Commissioner" means the Building Commissioner Anspector of Buildings of the Town of Medway or his/her_the Commissioner's designee.
+"Commissioner" means the Building Commissioner of the Town of Medway or the Commissioner's designee.

 "Days" means consecutive calendar days.